Museum & Pollinator Habitats

 Purpose: The primary purpose of the Pollinator Plus Museum will be to help raise awareness of the importance pollinators play in our lives, as well as the many threats they now face.
 An equally important purpose of the museum will be to generate revenue for creating pollinator habitats and controlling invasive plants throughout the area.
 Up to 100% of all revenue generated from daily museum admission passes sales will go toward creating pollinator habitat and controlling invasive plants.
 Since many of the resources used to create these habitats will be available at zero cost, funds raised will go a long way.
 Additional funding streams will cover the operating expenses of the museum.

 Features: The museum will hold a collection of displays that will provide images, illustrations, and detailed information about the crucial roles that pollinators play in our lives, and the many extreme threats that they face.
 Along with these pollinator displays there will be an assortment of fascinating items on display including fossils, natural artifacts, Indian artifacts, and other collectibles. (see partial list below).
+One section of the museum could hold photographic images of all of the bird species that have been observed in Hamilton County.

 Target Market:The museum will be open and available to local residents, but it will be primarily marketed to tourists and guests of local hotels.